 - A packed lunch and/or snacks will provide a much-needed energy boost

-- Pack some plasters, bandages and an emergency blanket
+- Pack some plasters, bandages and an emergency blanket in your hiking rucksack.

 - Take wet wipes – they can do so much!